datacontroller/docs.datacontroller.io/docs/dc-userguide.md

 The Data Controller has 5 tabs, as follows:

 * *[Viewer](#viewer)*.
 This tab lets users view any table to which they have been granted access in metadata.
 They can also download the data as csv, excel, or as a SAS program (datalines).
+Primary key fields are coloured green.
 * *[Editor](#editor)*.
 This tab enables users to add, modify or delete data.
 This can be done directly in the browser, or by uploading a CSV file.
 Values can also be copy-pasted from a spreadsheet.
 Once changes are ready, they can be submitted, with a corresponding reason.
 * *[Submitted](#submitted)*.
 This shows and editor the outstanding changes that have been submitted for approval (but have not yet been approved or rejected).
 * *[Approvals](#approvals)*.
 This shows an approver all their outstanding approval requests.